zavsky/tp/docs/DeveloperGuide.md

 ### 1. Save and Load
 **Overview**
 The Save and Load feature in Rolladie is an important part of the game as it allows players to not lose their progress in the game.
-When the player starts the game, he is brought to the main menu, which allows him to select between Start Game, Load Game and Exit.
-If the player chooses to start the game, he automatically starts a new game.
-If the player chooses to load game, he will be able to choose a save slot to load from.
+When the player starts the game, he/she is brought to the main menu, which allows them to select between Start Game, Load Game and Exit.

+If a player chooses to start the game, they automatically start a new game.
+If the player chooses to load game, they will be able to choose a save slot to load from.

 **Implementation Details**
 The Save and Load feature in RollaDie handles the storage of all player information and battle information.